grame-cncm/faustdoc/src/manual/faq.md

 Answer: Labels can contain variable parts.
 These are indicated with the sign % followed by the name of a variable.
 For a detailed explanation of how to use this feature, refer to the [comprehensive documentation](syntax.md#variable-parts-of-a-label).

-## Semantic of bargraphs
+## Semantics of Bargraphs

-Question: *When are  control rate outputs (like hbargraph/vbargraph) calculated every sample ?*
+Question: *When are control-rate outputs (like hbargraph/vbargraph) calculated every sample?*

 Answer: This depends on the nature of the signal entering the bargraph.
-If it's a control rate signal, as in `process = vslider("foo", 0, 0, 1, 0.01) : vbargraph("bar", 0, 1);`, then updating is done at control rate:
+If it's a control-rate signal, as in `process = vslider("foo", 0, 0, 1, 0.01) : vbargraph("bar", 0, 1);`, then updating is done at control rate:

 ```C++
 virtual void compute(int count, FAUSTFLOAT** inputs, FAUSTFLOAT** outputs)